Hanqaqa/QtTests/README.md

 Bla bla algo de sus paquetes yum

-## 2. Installation in different OS:
+## 2. Installation:

+The procedure is the same in all the OS.

 The first step is giving your Qt credentials.
 If you don't have one, simply [create a new account in their webpage](https://login.qt.io/register).
 It's free!